Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Introduction

 Photon transport in atomic ensembles typically features many atoms weakly coupled to an optical mode.
 Although initially investigated for their linear optical response~\cite{Hammerer2010}, ensembles of moderate optical depth have a nonlinear response that can modify the photon statistics of transmitted light~\cite{Mahmoodian2018,Prasad2020}.
-A very recent experiment observed stable non-Gaussian correlations in the steady-state light emitted by a driven-dissipative dense atomic ensemble~\cite{Ferioli2024}.
-Here, a field is defined as \textit{Gaussian} when its Wigner function is a multivariate Gaussian, which is equivalent to saying that its connected correlations (or cumulants) of order three or higher vanish~\cite{Stiesdal2018}.
+A very recent experiment claimed to observe stable non-Gaussian correlations in the steady-state light emitted by a driven-dissipative dense atomic ensemble~\cite{Ferioli2024}.
+Here, a state is defined as \textit{Gaussian} if its Wigner function is a multivariate Gaussian, which is equivalent to saying that its expectation value of arbitrary product of creation/annihilation operators should satisfy Isserlis's or Wick's theorem~\cite{Shi2018,Cardin2024}.
 Generally speaking, a theoretical formalism describing non-Gaussian photon correlations in dilute or dense atomic ensembles is lacking.
-While developing a full theoretical description of dense atomic ensembles remains challenging, as a first step, dilute ensembles can be approximately modeled using the Maxwell–Bloch equations~\cite{Chang2025,McCall1967,Hammerer2010,Gross1982} -- a minimal model featuring an ensemble as an array of atoms unidirectionally coupled to a one-dimensional continuum of photon modes.
-To study non-Gaussian correlations in such systems, one could equivalently employ the cascaded master equation.
+While developing a full theoretical description of 3D dense atomic ensembles remains challenging, as a first step, the physics of dilute ensembles can be modeled using the Maxwell–Bloch equations~\cite{Chang2025,McCall1967,Hammerer2010,Gross1982}---a minimal model featuring an ensemble as an array of atoms unidirectionally coupled to a one-dimensional continuum of photon modes.
+Moreover, such an effective unidirectional coupling model can also be achieved in a 1D atomic chain with bidirectional coupling with photon modes and large position disorder~\cite{Kusmierek2024}.
+To study non-Gaussian correlations in such systems, one could equivalently employ the complete cascaded master equation.
 However, for large atom numbers, computing higher-order correlation functions using the cascaded master equation—even under improved mean-field theory based on cumulant expansions~\cite{Mahmoodian2023}— can become computationally intractable.